allenai/python-package-template/CONTRIBUTING.md

 ### Writing docstrings

 We use [Sphinx](https://www.sphinx-doc.org/en/master/index.html) to build our API docs, which automatically parses all docstrings of public classes and methods.
-All docstrings should adhere to the [Numpy styling convention](https://www.sphinx-doc.org/en/master/usage/extensions/example_numpy.html).
+All docstrings should adhere to the [NumPy styling convention](https://www.sphinx-doc.org/en/master/usage/extensions/example_numpy.html).